 “I look forward to representing the commonsense, Wisconsin values of the constituents of the rural 42nd Assembly District, and I am eager to advocate on their behalf in the State Capitol.”

 Jon Plumer is no stranger to hard work.
 He retired as a route salesman for Kraft Foods in 2011 after 30 years of service, and he currently owns and operates Plumer Karate America, which has seven locations around the state.
 He and his wife, Chris, have been married 40 years.
-Together, they are the proud parents of four daughters, and even prouder grandparents of six grandchildren (their seventh is on the way!).
+Together, they are the proud parents of four daughters, and even prouder grandparents of seven grandchildren.

 Jon has been active on the Lodi EMS Commission, a member of the Lodi Optimists, and served as president of Lodi and Lake Wisconsin Chamber of Commerce.
 Additionally, he started and operates the Lodi Pride Concerts in the Park series which runs weekly in the summer, and he and Chris co-founded the annual Lodi Pride free Thanksgiving dinner.
 Jon currently serves as supervisor on the Town of Lodi Board.

-As a father of four and grandfather of six (with number seven on the way!), I know the importance of quality local schools.
+As a father of four and grandfather of seven, I know the importance of quality local schools.
 I will prioritize education funding because every child deserves to receive a valuable education, and our students and teachers deserve the resources they need to excel in the classroom.

 I am passionate about our rural communities - And small towns like ours are vital to Wisconsin’s economy.
 To maintain our small-town way of life, I will advocate on behalf of our local farms and small businesses to ensure job growth here, and not just in big cities.